tiyd-rails-2015-05/legacy_associations_and_validations/README.md

 After completing this assignment, you should...

-* Become more comfortable working with code which you did not write
+* Be more comfortable working with code which you did not write
-* Become more comfortable adding functionality to an existing codebase
+* Be more comfortable adding functionality to an existing codebase
 * Understand how two developers can work on the same codebase
 * Be able to branch your code
 * Be able to handle merge conflicts